-- In July 2024, we announced that the FDA granted Fast Track designation to INZ-701 for the treatment of ABCC6 Deficiency. - In April 2024, we reported announced positive topline safety, pharmacokinetic, pharmacodynamic and exploratory efficacy data from the ongoing our Phase 1/2 clinical trial of INZ-701 in adults with ENPP1 Deficiency, indicating that the previously reported favorable safety, immunogenicity, and ABCC6 Deficiency, clinical outcome data were maintained through 48 weeks in Cohorts 1-3.
+- In October 2024, we announced the appointment of Erik Harris to our Board of Directors.
+Mr. Harris, who currently serves as Chief Commercial Officer and Executive Vice President at Ultragenyx Pharmaceutical Inc., brings to the Company over 20 years of commercial expertise within the biopharmaceutical industry. - In September 2024, we presented new data at the American Society for Bone and Mineral Research 2024 Annual Meeting, that demonstrated the progression and impact of rare bone and blood vessel diseases in children. - In July 2024, we announced that the FDA granted Fast Track designation to INZ-701 for the treatment of ABCC6 Deficiency. - In April 2024, we announced positive topline data from our Phase 1/2 clinical trial of INZ-701 in adults with ENPP1 Deficiency, indicating that the previously-reported favorable safety, immunogenicity, and clinical outcome data were maintained through 48 weeks in Cohorts 1-3.
 Data from Cohort 4 support once weekly dosing in ongoing and future clinical trials.

-- In March April 2024, we announced PROPEL, a global positive topline safety and immunogenicity data from our Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency, with clinical improvement in vascular pathology, visual function, and patient registry launched in partnership with GACI Global to advance understanding of ENPP1 Deficiency and infantile-onset ABCC6 Deficiency, reported outcomes ("PROs"). - In February April 2024, we initiated SEAPORT-1, reported initial findings from natural history studies which indicated a Phase 1 clinical trial designed to assess safety, tolerability, pharmacokinetics, and pharmacodynamics of INZ-701 in substantial disease burden among pediatric patients with ESKD receiving hemodialysis, ABCC6 Deficiency, manifesting as a high incidence of major clinical events, notably stroke, severe neurological disease, and severe cardiovascular disease, occurring early in life.
+- In April 2024, we announced positive topline safety and immunogenicity data from our Phase 1/2 clinical trial of INZ-701 in adults with ABCC6 Deficiency, with clinical improvement in vascular pathology, visual function, and patient reported outcomes ("PROs"). - In April 2024, we reported initial findings from natural history studies which indicated a substantial disease burden among pediatric patients with ABCC6 Deficiency, manifesting as a high incidence of major clinical events, notably stroke, severe neurological disease and severe cardiovascular disease, occurring early in life.